Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Introduction

 In this paper, we usually use Roman fonts ({\it e.g.}\ $X$) for schemes, script fonts ({\it e.g.}\ $\fsch{X}$) for formal schemes, and Gothic fonts ({\it e.g.}\ $\st{X}$) for algebraic stacks.
 When we write $(-)^{(\prime)}$ it means ``$(-)$ (resp.\ $(-)'$)''.
 Throughout this paper, we fix a prime number $p$.
-When a discrete valuation field $K$ is fixed, we fix an algebraic closure of $K$, and denote it by $\overline{\mb{Q}}_p$.
-In the whole paper, we fix a universe $\mb{U}$.
+When a discrete valuation field $K$ is fixed and its residue field is finite, we often denote by $\overline{\mb{Q}}_p$ an algebraic closure of $K$.
+Throughout this paper, we fix a universe $\mb{U}$.

-For the terminology of algebraic stacks, we follow \cite{LM}.
-Especially, any scheme, algebraic space, or algebraic stack is assumed to be quasi-separated.
+For the terminologies of algebraic stacks, we follow \cite{LM}.
+Especially, any scheme, algebraic space, or algebraic stack is assumed quasi-separated.
 For an algebraic stack $\st{X}$, we denote by $\st{X}_{\mr{sm}}$ the category of affine schemes over $\st{X}$ such that the structural morphism $X\rightarrow\st{X}$ is smooth.
+Morphisms between $X,Y\in\st{X}_{\mr{sm}}$ are smooth morphisms $X\rightarrow Y$ over $\st{X}$.
 Recall that a {\em presentation} of $\st{X}$ is a smooth surjective morphism $\algsp{X}\rightarrow\st{X}$ from an algebraic space $\algsp{X}$.
-Finite morphism or universal homeomorphism between algebraic stacks is always assumed to be representable.
+Finite morphisms or universal homeomorphisms between algebraic stacks are always assumed representable.

+When $d\geq0$ is an integer, smooth morphisms between algebraic stacks of relative dimension $d$ are understood to be equidimensional.
 Let $P\colon\algsp{X}\rightarrow\st{X}$ be a smooth morphism from an algebraic space to an algebraic stack.
 Then the continuous function $\dim(P)\colon\algsp{X}\rightarrow\mb{N}$ is defined in \cite[(11.14)]{LM}.
-This function is called the {\em relative dimension of $P$}, and sometimes denoted by $d_{\algsp{X}/{\st{X}}}$.
-When $d$ is an integer, smooth morphisms between algebraic stacks of relative dimension $d$ are assumed to be equidimensional.
+This function is called the {\em relative dimension of $P$}, and is sometimes denoted by $d_{\algsp{X}/{\st{X}}}$.